 Different Types of Snoring

 Most of us know whether we snore or sleep quietly at night.
 Snoring can be minor, severe, affect women, men, be frequent or only happen during allergy and cold season.
 When visiting family and friends, snoring can be embarrassing.
-Snoring can also affect the sleep of a significant other and others in the house.
+Snoring can also affect the sleep of others in the house.
 Most serious of all, snoring could be a symptom of obstructive sleep apnea, a dangerous sleep disorder.
 OSA is a medical condition that causes patients to stop breathing multiple times throughout sleep.

 Regardless of which scenario above describes your sleep situation, our practice offers several convenient solutions.
 First, we start with a sleep study, which can be obtained through our office for $250 or less.
 Often, health insurance will even pay for the sleep study.
 This sleep diagnostic tests for obstructive sleep apnea and restrictions in the airway that are causing snoring.
 Once the results are in, we schedule patients for an appointment to discuss options.